Moerizzy/OpenOrtho/README.md

 - Automatically detects which German state(s) your area falls into
 - RGB, CIR (Color Infrared), and RGBI (4-band merged)
 - Supports all 16 German federal states
+- 📊 Automatic STAC metadata generation for each downloaded tile

 ## Quick Start